 GENERAL COMMENTS ON THE DOCUMENT

-For the review of this listing proposal the ScC-SC6 also took into consideration the analysis of listing proposals provided by the Sharks MOU Advisory Committee (Sharks AC) contained in UNEP/CMS/ScC-SC6/Inf.13.4 and agreed with their overall findings and comments provided.
+For the review of this listing proposal the ScC-SC6 also took into consideration the analysis of listing proposals provided by the Sharks MOU Advisory Committee (Sharks AC) contained in UNEP/CMS/ScC-SC6/Inf.13.4 and welcomed their overall findings and comments provided.

 Members of the Committee agreed that the Mediterranean Sea and even the global species meets the criteria for inclusion in Appendix I and II with regards to its conservation status.